mdellaiera/despeckling/README.md

 ## Conda Installation

-If you prefer to install Conda instead of mamba, you can refer to the following.
+If you prefer to install conda instead of mamba, you can refer to the following.

 ```bash
 $ mkdir -p ~/miniconda3